wp-plugins/customericare-livechat/readme.txt

 There is no limit to the number of operators you can add to CustomerICare

+= How will I receive messages from my customers? =

+You can simply start your computer, log on to our app in your browser, and mind your own business.
+The app will notify you when chats arrive.

 == is there a paid version for power users? ==

 Yes.
 We have added paid features for demanding customers.